noamlivne/CFT/HowTo2.md

 ![screenshot](img/CFT2004Main.jpg)

-The CFT program creates a project that allows you to enter decryption keys to specific frequencies.
+The CFT program creates a Project file (cfp) that allows you to enter decryption keys and other settings for specific frequencies.
 Exporting these settings creates the **alice.cft** file.
 Do not change this file's name when saving it to the scanner.
 Place **alice.cft** in the root directory "\\" of the Scanner's memory card (for example, E:\\).

 **Make sure to backup your alice.cft file from time to time as it contains important data & your purchased License Key(s).** You can do so by manually creating a copy of the **alice.cft** file and naming it meaningfully, such as "alice - Backup 20240229.cft".
 Save it locally on your computer or in the cloud.
 To use that backup later, if needed, rename it back to **alice.cft** and copy it to the root of the scanner's memory card.